DefinetlyNotAI/Solidworks-Crack/GUIDE Updated.md

 I know the only reason you guys pirate software is cause you got no money, or not enough money - which is why i ask, can you buy me a coffee?
 Only if your capable, maybe drop a sponsor?
 It will allow me to continue this project and crack more software, Thanks 🤗

+Also, for the people who fork the project for no reason, maybe star it before?

 ## Prerequisites

 Before beginning the installation process, ensure you meet the following requirements: